Young Martin

 Martin Marco Voto (March 5, 1931 – June 17, 2006) better known as Young Martin, was a Spaniard professional boxer in the Flyweight division.
 He won various regional level titles and challenged once for the world's flyweight championship.

 European Boxing Union champion

-Martin challenged Welch boxer, until then undefeated (27-0) Dai Dower for the EBU's flyweight title on Monday, 3 October 1955 at the ice rink in Nottingham, England.
+Martin challenged Welsh boxer, until then undefeated (27-0) Dai Dower for the EBU's flyweight title on Monday, 3 October 1955 at the ice rink in Nottingham, England.
 The then 24 year old Martin won the championship by knocking Dower out in round twelve of a scheduled 15 rounder contest.
 Martin won the contest with a devastating body attack, producing a number of knockdowns (and ultimately, a knock-out) with hard punches to Dower's body.
 Martin successfully defended that title three times until losing it on his fourth defense, beaten by Finnish fighter Risto Luukkonen on Friday, September 4, 1959 in Helsinki, Finland, by a fifteen rounds decision.